solidi/writing/writing-ideas.md

     - Old website that had curtains flowing?
     - Short Gifs redux, "Ode to my family"
         - Sharing family video gifs, as proof of subtle emotion
-1. People fire themselves
-    - Short post on when people leave teams (reflective)
-    - Pre-pip's, and they realize that they are leaving
-    - I've fired myself a few times
 1. Combating Burnout
     - D supplments
     - Walks